katean004/employee-generator/README.md

 In the terminal of one of the test files, run "npm run test".

 ## Usage
-Answer required prompts in terminal.
+On app.js terminal run "node app.js" then answer the inquirer prompts in terminal.
 Refer to walkthrough video.

 ## License
 MIT License